artnoi43/superwatcher/pkg/components/README.md

 And finally, if you only want to write code that would process logs, but you don't want to write any other code, then you can create full, superwatcher with all 4 components, but with `EmitterPoller` and `EmitterClient` hidden.

+The modularity should make superwatcher useful for small or large, simple or complex programs.

 Below is a simple diagram that describes how these components work together.